falconnine9/Talia/README.md

 (Note that all `python3` references may need to be changed out for `python` if you're on windows)

 1. Make sure python is installed with `python3 --version` (If it's not, you can download it [here](https://www.python.org/downloads/))
-2. Install dependancies with `python3 -m pip install -r requirements.txt`
+2. Install dependencies with `python3 -m pip install -r requirements.txt`
 3. Setup a MySQL database (If you need to download it, you can find it [here](https://www.mysql.com/downloads/))
 4. Run "Talia.py" (In the src folder) with `python3 Talia.py`.
 This will create a configuration (config.json) file in the same directory
 5. Fill in all the sections (A guide on that can be found [here](#config))